balena-io/balena-cli/doc/cli.markdown

 Don't use docker layer caching when building

-#### --emulated, -e

-Run an emulated build using Qemu

 #### --squash

 Squash newly built layers into a single new layer

 ## deploy &#60;appName&#62; [image]

-Use this command to deploy an image to an application, optionally building it first.
+Use this command to deploy an image or a complete multicontainer project to an application, optionally building it first.

 Usage: `deploy <appName> ([image] | --build [--source build-dir])`

+Unless an image is specified, this command will look into the current directory (or the one specified by --source) for a compose file.
+If one is found, this command will deploy each service defined in the compose file, building it first if an image for it doesn't exist.
+If a compose file isn't found, the command will look for a Dockerfile, and if yet that isn't found, it will try to generate one.

 To deploy to an app on which you're a collaborator, use `resin deploy <appOwnerUsername>/<appName>`.